 - Follow up in future meetings.
 Avoid talking about emergency plans only once per year.
 Bringing it up on a regular basis will help your office retain the information needed to prepare for an emergency now.

 - A tabletop exercise takes more time and planning.
 Allocate a few hours for the entire meeting.
 To start you’ll need a planner, facilitator, participants, note-takers and observers.

-ServiceMaster Advantage in Houston, Texas is your local disaster restoration expert.
+ServiceMaster Advantage is your local disaster restoration expert.
 Contact us if you experience a fire or smoke damage.
-Business and homeowners rely on us every day for our full array of services.
+Businesses and homeowners rely on us every day for our full array of services.
 Our team will repair your property in a timely manner, keep you informed the whole way through and ensure the job is done right.